ui-cs383/Assignment-1/README.md

 I will build the dist file when we are ready to turn it in, but to "see" what this looks like you can build it yourself:

-`Note: these directions assume you are a Debian flavor of Linux.
-Package names may be different on Redhat systems.`
+`Note: these directions assume you are on a Debian flavor of Linux.`

 Initial Setup
 -------------